About

 In 2023 Cody was the recipient of Screen Australia’s Enterprise funding, a 200K grant designed to identify and support business proposals that drive change in the Australian film industry.
 Cody is using the funding to join forces with Dan Joyce of Projector Films on a new partnership that will leverage each other’s expertise, track records and their pool of creatives and strategic relationships to produce into premium international documentary production.

-Cody is currently being mentored by industry heavyweights Liz Watts (Animal Kingdom, The King) and Sue Maslin (The Dressmaker, Japanese Story).
+Cody has been mentored by industry heavyweights Liz Watts (Animal Kingdom, The King) and Sue Maslin (The Dressmaker, Japanese Story).
 Likewise, she has been involved in mentoring young West Australian producers as part of her commitment to support and guide the next generation of local talent.
 Cody began her career in London over a decade ago, before moving to LA to join production company The Masses, which was founded by the late Heath Ledger.
 While there, she production managed music videos, short film content for the Museum of Contemporary Art and developed TV projects for leading US Networks including MTV.
 Cody is a strong advocate for the Australian screen industry and has served on as Co-President of Women In Film & TV (WIFT) Western Australia and on the Advisory Board of the Screen Forever Conference.

 Cody began her career in London, before moving to LA to join production company The Masses, which was founded by the late Heath Ledger.
 While there, she production managed music videos, short film content for the Museum of Contemporary Art and developed TV projects for leading US Networks including MTV.
-Returning to Australia, she production managed 15 documentaries by first time indigenous filmmakers for National Indigenous Television (NITV), which remains a career highlight.